-If you were born with certain mutations in the BRCA1 gene or the BRCA2 gene, you are at higher risk of developing breast and ovarian cancer.
-You may also be at higher risk of developing other types of cancers.
+If you were born with certain mutations (changes) in the BRCA1 gene or the BRCA2 gene, you’re at higher risk of developing breast and ovarian cancer.
+You may also be at higher risk of developing other types of cancer.

 Talk with your doctor about genetic testing to learn about your risk of breast and ovarian cancers if you have:

 - A family member who had breast cancer before age 50

 - A family member who had cancer in both breasts

 - A family member who had both breast and ovarian cancer